I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 And by comparison, everything else is secondary.

-You can take individual issues and you make a case for them being number one and the like a pro-life, you could you could easily say that's the most important thing of all, because without sanctity of life and the accompanying uh notions of freedom and liberty and all the rest of it's worthless.
+You could easily say that's the most important thing of all because without sanctity of life and the accompanying notions of freedom and liberty, then all the rest of it's worthless.

-You do that with every issue, but in in terms of contemporary, the contemporary political and cultural scene, illegal alienship is it.
+You do that with every issue, but in terms of contemporary, the contemporary political and cultural scene, illegal alienship is it.

 And Trump is on the correct side of that.

-It's illegal immigration, and the efforts of the people in support of that to try to conflate it and equate it with legal immigration is offensive.
+It's illegal immigration, and the efforts of the people in support of that to try to conflate it and equate it with legal immigration is offensive because that's not what we're talking about here.

 In no other instance in our culture do we have people advocating openly for the wanton violation of law.

-I I'm talking about ordinary everyday human behavior.
+I'm talking about ordinary everyday human behavior.

-You do not have political movements in favor of theft, in favor of murder, uh bank robbery, you name it, you don't have political movement, but we do have a huge political movement in favor of illegal immigration.
+You do not have political movements in favor of theft, in favor of murder, bank robbery, you name it.

 And frankly, it blows the minds of everybody who happens to respect law and order, number one.

-Then you talk about the cultural ramifications and the overrunning of what it Is to be America and an American, and that issue trumps everything else.
+Then you talk about the cultural ramifications and the overrunning of what it is to be America and an American, and that issue trumps everything else.

 If we don't do something about that, then there's no country to save.